quinnran76/Cybersecurity-Portfolio/README.md

 3. **Discipline**: Maintaining a rigorous practice schedule and pushing through challenges to accelerate skill acquisition and deepen understanding.
 4. **Structure**: Utilizing the comprehensive "TryHackMe" learning path to develop skills systematically and effectively.

-## Project Summary
+## Portfolio Summary

-This GitHub portfolio project aims to document my progression from an aspiring Cyber Security Engineer to a skilled professional ready to tackle real-world challenges.
+This GitHub portfolio consists of projects that aim to document my progression from an aspiring Cyber Security Engineer to a skilled professional ready to tackle real-world challenges.
 Through a series of carefully crafted repositories, I'll demonstrate my growing proficiency in key areas of cybersecurity.

 ### Focus Areas